Skip to content

 A dashboard is better when your process has repeated steps, multiple users, sensitive data, status tracking, approvals, customer records, or reporting needs.

-For example, a service business may need to track leads, bookings, jobs, payments, staff assignments, and customer messages.
+For example, a service business may need to track leads, bookings, jobs, payments, staff assignments, customer messages, documents, and follow-ups.
 A spreadsheet can manage this at first, but it becomes harder as the business grows.

-A dashboard is also better when you want fewer mistakes, clearer visibility, and faster decisions.
+A dashboard is also better when you want fewer mistakes, clearer visibility, faster decisions, and a more professional way to manage operations.

 What to build first